AntonFagerberg/Dlerss/README.md

 ```

 ## Build
-To build a "fat" executable, use the SBT assembly provided in this project.
+To build a "fat" self-contained executable, use the SBT assembly provided in this project.

 ```bash
 sbt assembly